bioforensics/yeat/README.md

 ```
 grid configuration:
-  --grid                run snakemake using grid support
+  --grid [GRID]         process input in batches using parallel processing on a grid.
+By default, if `--grid` is invoked with no following arguments, DRMAA will be used to configure jobs on the grid.
+However, if the
+                        scheduler being used is SLURM, users must provide `slurm` as a following argument to `--grid`
   --grid-limit N        limit on the number of concurrent jobs to submit to the grid scheduler; by default, N=1024
-  --grid-args A         additional arguments passed to the scheduler to configure grid execution; " -V " is passed by default, or " -V -pe
-                        threads <T> " if --threads is set; this can be used for example to configure grid queue or priority, e.g., " -q
+  --grid-args A         additional arguments passed to the scheduler to configure grid execution; " -V " is passed by default, or " -V -pe threads <T> " ("sbatch -c <T> " if using SLURM) if --threads is set; this can be
-                        largemem -p -1000 "; note that when overriding the defaults, the user must explicitly add the " -V " and threads
+                        used for example to configure grid queue or priority , e.g., " -q largemem -p -1000 " ("sbatch -p largemem --priority -1000 "); note that when overriding the defaults, the user must explicitly add
-                        configuration if those are still desired
+                        the " -V " ("sbatch") and threads configuration if those are still desired
 ```

 ## Usage: